Rajprasath89/notefy/README.md

 # Notefy

-A simple note making application for iOS.
+A note making application for iOS.